 - Location: Chimney Rock State Park (Lake Lure, NC)

-Chimney Rock State Park is one of the most well-known and iconic state parks in the area, and hiking here is nothing short of breathtaking.
+Chimney Rock State Park is one of the most well-known and iconic state parks in the area, and it is an awesome place to go hiking near Charlotte.
 While there are many different trails and paths you can hike, we’d recommend Party Rock and Exclamation Point for their spectacular views (great names, right?!).

 Exclamation Point is a short, moderate hike (less than 1 mile) to a viewpoint where you can see fantastic views of Chimney Rock and the nearby valley.
 For hikers who want a more strenuous challenge, head to Party Rock (2.3 miles) for absolutely spectacular views of the valley and nearby lakes.
 Because they’re both short, you can tackle both in one day for an awesome half-day adventure.